marcoklein/noteberry/packages/codemirror-block-editor/README.md

 - **Child Block Line**: Lines that precede the _Root Block Line_.
 - **Line Content**: The text of a line.
 - **Block Content**: All text lines of a block.
 E.g. the sum of all _line contents_.

+### Block Level Depth

+### Rendering Block Content

+The `setBlockContentViewFacet` sets a function to listen for block contents that shall be rendered.

+Only lines blocks that have no focus render.
+A block with focus shows its original text to allow seamless editing of the underlying text content.

 ## Learnings